 That was just political posturing; the wounds were superficial.
 When Americans went to the polls in the fall of 1960, information that was in part or completely available to the public showed that the US had performed 28 successful space launches compared to 8 by the USSR, with the American spacecraft covering a substantially wider range of application and capability.
 Of course, any reasonable secret intelligence estimate also showed that there was even less to Soviet capabilities than there seemed, though the public and NASA didn't have access to such data.

-Despite all that, the Soviets had scored many flashy "firsts" and Krushchev had loudly played them up.
+Despite all that, the Soviets had scored many flashy "firsts" and Khrushchev had loudly played them up.
 Americans didn't like being upstaged by what they regarded as a country of peasants.
-Krushchev clearly understood the attitudes of Americans and enjoyed embarrassing them.
-JFK understood the attitudes of Americans, too, and used them to help gain office in an extremely close election.
-Nixon had downplayed Soviet space successes in the campaign, demonstrating a sense of proportion but a poorer grasp of political theater.
+Khrushchev clearly understood the condescending attitude of Americans towards the Soviets, and enjoyed embarrassing them in return.
+JFK understood that Americans did feel embarrassed, and used that to help gain office in a very close election.
+Nixon had downplayed Soviet space successes in the campaign, demonstrating a sense of proportion, but a poorer grasp of political theater.
 Kennedy appealed with straightforward political calculation to red-white-and-blue egotism.
 Just how such election-time sloganeering would translate into decisions once Kennedy took office remained to be seen.BACK_TO_TOP

 * Those Americans who saw the Soviet space effort as "more show than go" had plenty of justification in the facts.
 The Soviet Union was making headlines with space successes that inflamed American politicians like JFK.
 Their failures didn't make the news.